Toggle: English / Spanish

 Other problems can cause similar symptoms, such as cancer of the esophagus or upper stomach, and a parasite infection that causes Chagas disease.

 Achalasia is rare.
 It may occur at any age, but is most common in middle-aged or older adults.
 In some people, the problem may be inherited.

 - Backflow (regurgitation) of food

-- Chest pain, which may increase after eating or may be felt in the back, neck, and arms
+- Chest pain, which may increase after eating, or may be felt as pain in the back, neck, and arms

 - Unintentional weight loss

 Physical exam may show signs of